edbeeching/godot_rl_agents/README.md

 }
 ```
 ### Installation
-Godot RL agents requires current support Linux development and requires python 3.6, if you are new to python, we strongly recommend using conda
+Please follow the [installation instructions](docs/INSTALLATION.md) to install Godot RL agents.
 ### Examples
-We provide several reference implementations and instructions to implement your own environment, plesae refer to the examples document.
+We provide several reference implementations and instructions to implement your own environment, please refer to the [Examples](docs/EXAMPLE_ENVIRONMENTS.md) documentation.
-### Documentation
+### Creating custom environments
+Once you have studied the example environments, you can follow the instructions in [Custom environments](docs/CUSTOM_ENV.md) in order to make your own.
+# link to custom env tutorial
 ### Roadmap
+We have number features that will soon be available in versions 0.2.0 and 0.3.0.
+Refer to the [Roadmap](docs/ROADMAP.md) for more information.

 ### FAQ
+1. Why have we developed Godot RL Agents?
+   We want to provide users with the flexibility
+2. How can I contribute to Godot RL Agents.
+   Please try it out, find bugs and either raise an issue or if you fix them yourself, submit a pull request.
+3. When will you be providing Mac support
+   I would like to provide this ASAP but I do not own a mac so I cannot perform any manual testing of the codebase.
+4. Can you help with my game project?
+   I the game example do not provide enough information, reach out to us on github and we may be able to provide some advice.
+5. How similar is this tool to Unity ML agents:
+   We are inspired by the the Unity ML agents toolkit and make no effort to hide it.

 ### Licence
+Godot RL Agents is MIT licensed.
+See the [LICENSE file](LICENSE) for details.

+"Cartoon Plane" (https://skfb.ly/UOLT) by antonmoek is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
 ### Acknowledgments
 We thank the authors of the Godot Engine for providing such a powerful and flexible game engine for AI agent development.
-We thank the developers at Ray
+We thank the developers at Ray and Stable baselines for creating easy to use and powerful RL training frameworks.
 We thank the creators of the Unity ML Agents Toolkit, which inspired us to create this work

-"Cartoon Plane" (https://skfb.ly/UOLT) by antonmoek is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).
 ### References